davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.97 2025-09-03**<br>
+Add Custom Cmd Buttons configuration parameter that allows DTMF command buttons to be shown on the main AllScan page (next to the Node Stats and Restart Asterisk buttons).
+This can be set on the Cfgs tab.
+Example settings:
+<pre>"*712" - Show a simple command button to say the time of day
+"Say Time *712" - Same as above but with descriptive text "Parrot On *921, Parrot Off *922, Say Time *712" - Multiple commands (comma separated)</pre>

 **v0.96 2025-08-30**<br>
 Use of allmon.ini files has now been removed.
 Node# and AMI Cfgs can now be set on the Cfgs Tab, or if not set there will be read from /etc/asterisk/ rpt.conf and manager.conf.